azu/eslint-cjs-to-esm/README.md

 ESLint wrapper for migration from CJS to ESM.

-This tool main use-case is to migrate from CommonJS(JavaScript/TypeScript) to ES Modules(JavaScript/TypeScript).
+This tool's main use-case is to migrate from CommonJS (JavaScript/TypeScript) to ES Modules (JavaScript/TypeScript).

 This tool is a wrapper of ESLint, and it built-in some rules for migration.
 So, you can just use this tool without any configuration.